Westminster Policy News & Legislative Analysis

 British Embassy Zagreb Opens Impact Fund 2026-27 Bids

-Assessment will be based on strategic alignment, clarity of outcomes, deliverability, value for money and risk mitigation.
-The Embassy also says bids must show policy-lead ownership, with clear leadership and subject-matter responsibility within the implementing organisation or across project partners.\n\nGovernance sits with the British Embassy Zagreb Projects Board and will operate under Foreign, Commonwealth and Development Office and wider His Majesty's Government compliance and risk management requirements.
-For applicants, that points to a standard government-funded process in which delivery controls, named accountability and realistic planning will weigh alongside the policy case.
+The assessment test is narrow but demanding.
+According to the notice, bids will be judged on strategic alignment, clarity of outcomes, deliverability, value for money, risk mitigation and policy-lead ownership, with clear leadership and subject-matter responsibility inside the implementing organisation or among its partners.
+Governance sits with the British Embassy Zagreb Projects Board and must comply with Foreign, Commonwealth and Development Office and wider His Majesty's Government requirements on governance, compliance and risk management.
+For applicants, that means a credible proposal will need more than a good idea.
+It will need named ownership, realistic delivery assumptions, proportionate budgeting and a workable approach to oversight and risk.